 SPATH LEVEL CROSSING

 The Behind the Scenes Story of its Development

 On Sunday 5th February 1961 the first automatic level crossing in Britain was brought into use.
-Whilst the technical nitty-gritty has been common knowledge for many years, it is only now that the Ministry of Transport files at the Public Record Office have been opened under the "Thirty Year Rule", that we can learn how and why this insignificant crossing in rural Staffordshire came to make British railway history.
+Whilst the technical nitty-gritty has been common knowledge for many years, it was only when the Ministry of Transport files at the Public Record Office (now of course the National Archives) were opened under the “Thirty Year Rule”, that we first learned how and why this insignificant crossing in rural Staffordshire came to make British railway history.